3 Ways Companies Partner with USAID

 Partnerships are also an essential tool for global problem-solving.

-And, so, USAID is building ever-more sophisticated processes and tools to leverage the resources and skills of the private sector to achieve its objectives.
-For companies looking to partner with USAID, there’s never been a better time.
+And, so, USAID is building ever-more sophisticated processes and tools as part of its internal efforts to modernize its engagement with the private sector to achieve the goals and objectives of not only the Agency, but also participating organizations on both sides of the development continuum.
+In other words, for companies looking to partner with USAID, there’s never been a better time.

 Here, we walk you through the three primary ways that companies can partner with USAID.